-Mid Century Model FD - 164 Teak Armchair by Arne Vodder for France & Søn
+Model FD - 164 by Arne Vodder for France & Søn, High Back Teak Recliner

 Lounge chair FD 164 designed by Arne Vodder for France & Son.
-The chair's back and seat recline in three positons.
+The chair's back and seat recline in three positions.
 Chair went through a complete restoration process.
 New cushions have been made and covered in grey wool.
-Teak wood restored and perserved.
+Teak wood has been sanded and preserved with special teak wood oils.

 Fabrics used are the highest quality.